alvablot/webbserverdatabaser/K1/README.md

-# K1 API for Waiting List App
+# K1 API for Todo List App

 This repository is my first assigment in the Webbserverdatabaser course